-The conceptual final land use and landform as approved in the MOP (2260\BAN\MOP2016\V4 VGT Environmental Compliance Solutions Pty Ltd) is as follows:
+The conceptual final land use and landform as approved by the Regulator in Figure Three and Figure Four is as follows:

-- The landform will include battering all benches back to no greater than 5 horizontal to 1 vertical, as per consent N72; - A sediment dam most likely in the same location as currently, this may remain permanently depending on rainfall intensities and duration: - Base RL of approximately 293m, this is taking into account an extraction of 5m from the current base RL.
+- The landform will include battering all benches back to no greater than 5 horizontal to 1 vertical, as per consent N72; - A sediment dam most likely in the same location as currently, this may remain permanently depending on rainfall intensities and duration; - Base RL of approximately 293m, this is taking into account an extraction of 5m from the current base RL.
 As this proposed depth could vary in the future, if there is any further extraction expected, a MOP amendment will be provided; - Native pasture and grasses on the final void slopes surrounding the sediment dam on pit floor; - The landform will be a shape that may allow access for low level grazing; - The whole site will be safe, stable and non-polluting; and - The haul roads will be removed.